kariuki-george/carea-backend/README.md

    1. The type-safety, declarative schema file, and good migration support made prisma the perfect choice the Orm.

-4. Rabbitmq
+4. Kafka

-   1. Rabbitmq is used to offer asynchronous processing of events as well as background processing of tasks such as sending emails.
+   1. Kafka is used to offer asynchronous processing of events as well as background processing of tasks such as sending emails.
-   2. Rabbitmq is used specifically as it’s easy to work with.

-5. Redis
+5. Redis\*

    1. Redis is used as a cache to complement the database’s performance.